microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ![Relaunch VS Code to start dev container](22-reload-starting.png)

-Once our container is built, we can see we have all the same files present, but now the bottom left corner indicator reads, "Dev Container: Python 3,” signifying we’re inside our container.
-We can select the green run button to run our code with ease, regardless of which version of Python we have installed on our local machine:
+Once our container is built, we can see we have all the same files, but now the bottom left indicator reads, "Dev Container: Python 3,” signifying we’re inside our container.
+We can run our code with ease, regardless of which version of Python (if any) we have installed on our local machine!

 ![Run Python code in dev container](24-run-code.png)